-As explained above, every information requirement at the DRG level is associated with a variable used at the decision logic level.
-Each variable that is referenced by a decision's expression must be a variable referenced by one of the decision's information requirements or an information requirement in the decision's requirement subgraph.
-Also, each variable in a decision's information requirement must be a variable referenced in the decision's expression.
+As explained above, every decision, input data, and business knowledge model at the DRG level is associated with a variable used at the decision logic level.
+Each variable that is referenced by a decision's expression must be associated with a required decision, required input data, or required knowledge.
+Also, each variable associated with the required decisions, required input data, and required knowledge must be referenced in the decision's expression.

 - If a decision requires another decision, the value expression of the required decision assigns the value to the variable for use in evaluating the requiring decision.
 This is the generic mechanism in DMN for composing decisions at the decision logic level. - If a decision requires an input data, the value of the variable is assigned the value of the data source attached to the input data at execution time.
 This is the generic mechanism in DMN for instantiating the data requirements for a decision.
-Notice that, for required input data, FEEL allows test data to be specified for input data.